 Ph.D., 2006, Columbia University

 At UNC, Professor Valladares has taught courses on Hellenistic art and archaeology (CLAR/ARTH 268), Roman architecture (CLAR/ARTH 465), and Roman painting (CLAR/ARTH 476).
 She has also developed a new lecture course on Pompeii (CLAR 380) and collaborated on an interdisciplinary course co-taught with Professor Vicki Rovine (Art & Art History) entitled “Art and Fashion from Rome to Timbuktu” (CLAR/ARTH 200).
 Professor Valladares regularly offers graduate seminars on topics such as the Roman house (Fall 2016, Fall 2020), image and text from antiquity to the Renaissance (Spring 2019), and methods in Classical art history (Fall 2019).
-She is currently Director of the Archaeology Program in the Department of Classics and Chair of the Academic Advisory Committee of the Ackland Art Museum.
+At present, she is Chair of the Academic Advisory Committee of the Ackland Art Museum.

 See Professor Valladares’ Academia page here.